There are some things we can’t escape in our lives; it could be as small as remembering to pay your bills on time or as big as meeting the in-laws.

 - Town council payments

-A card that gives in so many ways – the OCBC 365 Credit Card offers you cashback spread across 5 different categories.
-You will earn 3% cashback if you pay your recurring bills at M1, StarHub and Singtel using this OCBC card.
-However, a minimum monthly spend (on qualifying transactions) of S$600 is required to earn the maximum cashback on this card.
-You will earn a maximum cashback of S$80 every calendar month.
+A card that gives in so many ways – the OCBC 365 Credit Card offers you cashback spread across multiple categories.
+You will earn 3% cashback if you pay your recurring telecommunication bills at M1, StarHub, MyRepublic, Singtel, and CirclesLife using this OCBC card.

 Want this card?
 Read our review: OCBC 365 Credit Card Review: High Cashback or Cashback Everyday?

-The Citibank SMRT Card offers SMRT$ rebates across 5 different recurring bill payments every month of the year.
+The Citibank SMRT Card offers SMRT$ rebates across different recurring bill payments every month of the year.
 This one Citi credit card can take care of all your recurring transactions and payments.
 All you need to do is sign up for Citibank’s One Bill service.

-- A maximum of 5% SMRT$ on recurring (select) town council service and conservatory fees.
+- Recurring town council payments and conservatory fees.

-Rewarding need-to-know: This card offers a unique way of earning SMRT$.
-You will earn the maximum SMRT$ rebate if you spend a minimum of S$300 per calendar month.
-However, if you do not meet this requirement, you will earn 0.3% less SMRT$ rebate on all recurring bill payments.
+Keep in mind: You need to spend a minimum of S$300 to earn the maximum SMRT$ rebate.
+If you do not meet this spend requirement, you will end up earning 0.3% less SMRT$ rebate on all recurring payments.